 “Come to see if we remember our place, O’Dorchaidhe?”
 Cal’s voice was a low, bitter rasp.
 “Or are you bored looking down on commoners after a morning spent in your ivory tower?”

 “I realize the view is quite different from the gutter, Whitley, but some of us have more interesting things to do than look down on people.
 You should try it sometime,” Gwen snapped, only briefly glancing at him and his too-tight hand-me-downs.
 Likely from a slighter-built older brother.
 She quickly fixed her gaze on Will.
-“Ignoring me isn’t the best way to get my attention, Holloway.
+“Ignoring me isn’t the best way to get my attention, Clark.
 If you have something to say about my handling of the Equinox—”

 “They were just being honest,” Cal interrupted, stepping between them.
 “The Inks treat everyone like rubbish.
 Until they need someone to do the heavy lifting.
 Then suddenly it’s all ‘school spirit’ and ‘tradition.’”

 “Delayed?”
 Cal let out a short, mocking bark of laughter.
 “We know we aren’t welcome, O’Dorchaidhe.
-You don’t have to play the diplomat.
+You don’t have to play the dishonest diplomat.
 We’re used to being ignored.”

 “I will pass on to the Events Chair that communication was insufficient,” Gwen said, shoving a firm lid over her simmering indignity.
 She hated that they were right.
 She hated that she had been part of the system that expected their exclusion.
 “It will be remedied by the next official event.”